sriniopsmx/aws-config-for-spinnaker/hal-config/README.md

 2. Copy the script inside the halyard in the /tmp folder
 4. chmod +x config-spin.sh
 5. execute: ```./config-spin.sh```
 6. The script prompts for the AWS-SECRET-KEY 2 times.
-Please entire it.
+Please enter it.

    NOTE: everything is configured for us-east-1 region.
 Double check .hal/config to ensure that the region is matching